 Distemper in dogs, treatment.

-Distemper treatment is complex.
-To date, there is not a single drug against distemper that has a virocidal property, so the treatment consists in maintaining the general tone of the body and preventing bacterial activity.
+Treatment of plague is complex.
+To date, there is not a single medicine against plague that has a virocidal property, so treatment consists of maintaining the general tone of the body and preventing bacterial activity.

-For any form of distemper, treatment consists of administering solutions to sick dogs:
+Treatment for any form of plague consists of administering solutions to sick dogs:

 • 40% urotropine 2 ml,